Q-Chan97/homepage/README.md

 Bluesky icon created by Bluesky Social PBC

 Bitter font and mail, call, and open icons created by Google

+Home icon Created by bentraynham on Material Designs

 Gelion font designed by Deni Anggara